ImDoubt/lianshou/README.md

 # lianshou
-I'm xiaobai,I want use this project practice
+I'm a xiaobai,it is sc branch,I want use this project practice